citizenparker/great_wall/why/slidesA.md

 * Structuring complexity more intuitive when everything is already an API or service
 * Transitions between architectures are cheaper when you're oriented towards separation of concerns

 <!SLIDE bullets>
+# Scale of Complexity #

+* Isolate parts of your app that are likely to change
+* UI and user facing components are more volatile

+<!SLIDE bullets>
 # Scale of Performance #